logo

 Drinking Water Before Exercise

 The timing of water intake during exercise matters a lot.
 ACE recommends drinking 17 to 20 fl oz of fluids about 2 to 3 hours before hitting the gym, then 8 fl oz 20 or 30 minutes before.
+In other words, when you drink before workout sessions, you’re giving your body the best chance to perform well.
 A well-hydrated body is vital to a successful training session.
 However, you should not overdo it or you will spend most of your workout visiting the restroom.

 Drinking Water During Exercise

-Drinking fluids throughout your exercise session is just as important as drinking before it.
+Drinking water while working out is just as important as drinking before it.
 The amount you’ll need largely depends on the intensity of your workout, but as a general rule, you should aim to take about 7 to 10 ounces at regular intervals of 10 or 20 minutes throughout your session.

-Drinking water during exercise helps to replace fluid lost through sweat and prevent dehydration.
+Drinking water during workout helps to replace fluid lost through sweat and prevent dehydration.
 It also helps to regulate your body temperature and prevent overheating.

 Drinking Water After Exercise